UPDATE: Researching Cameroonian Law

 The Cameroonian legal system can therefore be described as bi-jural in which French law applies in the eight French-speaking regions and English law substantially applies in the two English-speaking regions, although most of the uniform laws that are now being introduced are essentially based on French legal concepts.

 Since independence and the reunification of the former British Southern Cameroons and the French Cameroun, the country can be said to have had at least three different Constitutions and numerous constitutional amendments.
-What can be considered to be the first Constitution was in reality the Constitution under which French Cameroun became independent on 1 January 1960.
-The second Constitution was in reality simply an amendment of the 1960 Constitution of the French Cameroun in 1961, when the British and French administered parts of the country were reunited and was styled as the Constitution of the Federal Republic of Cameroon, which ushered in a highly centralized federal system.
-On 2 June 1972, after a referendum, a new unitary Constitution was adopted and the name of the country was changed to the United Republic of Cameroon.
+What can be considered to be the first Constitution is the Constitution under which French Cameroun became independent on 1 January 1960.
+The second Constitution was simply an amendment of the 1960 Constitution of the French Cameroun in 1961, when the British and French administered parts of the country were reunited and was styled as the Constitution of the Federal Republic of Cameroon, which ushered in a highly centralized federal system.
+On 2 June 1972, after a referendum, a new unitary Constitution was adopted, and the name of the country was changed to the United Republic of Cameroon.
 In 1984, the appellation “United Republic” was replaced with “Republic.”
-What is currently in force is this 1972 Constitution although it was substantially amended in a rather controversial manner in 1996 with a new text of 69 articles replacing the old text of 39 articles.
-In March 2008, 6 articles of the 1996 Constitution were amended.
-The most significant of these amendments is article 6(2) which removes the two-term limit and for which more than 100 people died in clashes with the security forces when they protested against this amendment.

 The highest court within each of the regions is the Appeal Court.
 For the two Anglophone regions, the doctrine of binding precedent operates in the sense that the precedents laid down within each region constitute binding authority within that region.
 However, judicial precedent as a binding source of law in the Anglophone regions plays but a rather limited role because of the “regionalized” system.
 Although appeals may be taken from the Court of Appeal to the Supreme Court, these are not usually handled as appeals in the strict sense of the word and the decisions taken by the Supreme Court, subject to section 35(i) of the 2006 Law referred to above, are at best only of persuasive authority.
 To this extent, whilst judicial precedents remain an important source of law in the Anglophone regions, because of the way the courts are structured and actually operate, it may not be as significant as it should have been.